-- 5. To select a new stream, click the Camera icon located to the left of the name of the stream you want Orchid Core VMS to record with. - Only one stream per camera can be used at a time.
+- 1. To select a new stream, click the Camera icon located to the left of the name of the stream you want Orchid Core VMS to record with. - Only one stream per camera can be used at a time.
 However, multiple stream profiles from the same camera can be used if the camera is added to Orchid Core VMS multiple times.
-(This is especially useful for cameras with multiple lenses.) - 6.
+(This is especially useful for cameras with multiple lenses.) - 2.
 To edit a stream, click the Edit pencil icon (located to the right of the stream name).
-A screen will appear with all of the stream settings available for editing.
+A screen will appear with all of the stream settings available for editing. - If you are editing a JPEG stream, available settings may be limited. - The Motion Style setting (pictured below) will only be available on Axis, Hanwha, and Vivotek cameras.

-- 7. Review or change the stream name so users can easily identify the camera stream. - 8.
+- 3. Review or change the stream name so users can easily identify the camera stream. - 4.
 Review or change the Recording Style for the camera stream.
+(Review the information below before making a selection.)